 Table 5 shows that these results are robust when we include all characteristics in the same regression equation.
-Columns (1) to (3) report the results when SIVAS, SIVAL and SIEM50 respectively are included as a proxy for size.
-The only difference is that we find some evidence for a significant influence of the investment intensity and durability dummy on the differential impact of monetary policy.
+Columns (1) to (3) report the results when respectively SIVAS, SIVAL and SIEM50 are included as a proxy for size.
+The only difference is that we find some evidence for a significant influence of the investment intensity on the differential impact of monetary policy.